Live dealers: how it works

 Published: April 29, 2025

-In this article, we will tell you how the live casino system works, who are the dealers, how are the studios arranged, what technologies are used and why this format is considered the most realistic form of online gambling.
+In this article, we will tell you how the live casino system works, who the dealers are, how the studios are arranged, what technologies are used and why this format is considered the most realistic form of online gambling.

 Who is a live dealer?

-A live dealer is a trained casino employee who plays a game (roulette, blackjack, baccarou, etc.) live.
-He:
+A live dealer is a trained casino employee who plays a game (roulette, blackjack, baccarat, etc.) live.
+Is he:

 Dealers are not actors.
-They have specialized training in game management, ethics, betting math, and technical interaction with software.
+They have specialized training in gaming, ethics, betting math, and technical interaction with software.

 A live casino is not an ordinary office, but professional studios with many cameras, equipment and servers.